 Start a travelling notebook

 What do you think?
+Have any of these happy mail projects tempted you?
 Will you be sending some happy mail out this week?